Copper retreats on projected demand slowdown

 Stocks of copper in LME-registered warehouses have fallen 8% to 134,400 tonnes since Oct.
 13. Cancelled warrants - metal earmarked for delivery - at 57% of the total suggest another 76,400 tonnes is due to leave the system.

 Worries about tight supplies on the LME market have created a hefty premium for cash copper over the three-month contract.
-It was last at $135 a tonne, its highest since last November.
+It was last at $109 a tonne.

 Also in focus are copper stocks in China’s bonded warehouses, having dropped to about 25,000 tonnes from more than 270,000 tonnes in late June.